gvwilson/sdxpy/src/func/index.md

 ### Anonymity

-A function without a name is called an [%g anonymous_function "anonymous" %].
+A function without a name is called an [%g anonymous_function "anonymous" %] function.
 JavaScript makes heavy use of anonymous functions;
 Python supports a very limited version of them using [%g lambda_expression "lambda expressions" %]: